DevOps Certification Training Course

 Below I have mentioned some important Plugins:

-For this answer I will suggest you to go with the below mentioned flow:
+For this answer I will suggest you go with the below-mentioned flow:

 To start Jenkins manually open Console/Command line, then go to your Jenkins installation directory.
 Over there you can use the below commands:

 Stop Jenkins: jenkins.exe stop

 Here are some of the Source Code Management tools supported by Jenkins:

 Post is a section that contains several additional steps that might execute after the completion of the pipeline.
 The execution of all the steps within the condition block depends upon the completion status of the pipeline.
 The condition block includes the following conditions – changed success, always, failure, unstable and aborted.